- Avaya BotConnector Snap-in

 The Service Activity Data methods enable snap-ins to manage non-SIP and non-HTTP activities so that servers will not be taken out of service until all such activities cease.

-Developer documentation to help you use the APIs is available for download from Releases for the release of Avaya Breeze you are using.
+Developer documentation to help you use the APIs is available for download from Releases for the release of the Avaya Breeze Platform you are using.

 About the Avaya Breeze SDK

 The Avaya Breeze Platform includes a Software Development Kit (SDK) for Java developers to create their own services to run on an Avaya Breeze server.
 Any Java programmer can build, test and deploy a custom service.
 No specialized telecommunications expertise is needed.